Arsenal21/bot-protection-plugin/bot-protection-turnstile/readme.txt

 5. Checkout form of the Accept Stripe Payments plugin.

 == Changelog ==
+= WIP =
+* Compatibility support added for WPEC free and manual checkout.

 = 1.1.0 =
 * Added an appropriate error message that will be shown in the front end when api keys are not set in the settings.